Locations:

 How long does it take tibia and fibula fractures to heal?

 How long it takes you to heal depends on the severity of your fracture and which treatments you needed.
-Most people need a few months to recover from a tibia or fibula fracture.
+Most tibia or fibula fractures will heal completely in four to six months.

 There are lots of factors that can affect how long it takes your body to heal.
 Talk to your provider or surgeon about a timeline that fits your specific situation.